satellite-image-deep-learning/techniques/README.md

 * [Streamlit-Authenticator](https://github.com/mkhorasani/Streamlit-Authenticator) -> A secure authentication module to validate user credentials in a Streamlit application
 * [prettymapp](https://github.com/chrieke/prettymapp) -> Create beautiful maps from OpenStreetMap data in a webapp
 * [mapa-streamlit](https://github.com/fgebhart/mapa-streamlit) -> creating 3D-printable models of the earth surface based on mapa
+* [BoulderAreaDetector](https://github.com/pszemraj/BoulderAreaDetector) -> CNN to classify whether a satellite image shows an area would be a good rock climbing spot or not, deployed to streamlit app

 ## Parallel procesing with Dask
 Dask provides advanced parallelism and distributed out-of-core computation with a `dask.dataframe` module designed to scale pandas.